Quantcast

 Take a moment to listen to the call of the ruby-throated hummingbird.

 They are fascinating little creatures.
-Barely three inches high with long slender bills almost half as long as their bodies, these tiny dynamos fly at great speeds, beating their little wings over 50 times per second.
-They possess the ability to hover and even fly backwards.
+Barely three inches high with a long slender bills almost half as long as their bodies, these tiny dynamos fly at great speeds, beating their wings over 50 times per second.
+They possess the ability to hover and even fly backward.
 It is hard to believe that something so small migrates all the way from Central America to the northeastern U.S. each spring.

 Tips for Hummingbird Watching

-To fuel their activities, they need lots of nectar and also a great deal of protein, which they get from the aphids, gnats, mosquitoes, and other insects that they eat.
+To fuel their activities, they need lots of nectar and a great deal of protein, which they get from the aphids, gnats, mosquitoes, and other insects they eat.
 Their benefit to the garden as pollinators and insectivores, in addition to their entertainment value, makes them a worthwhile asset to anyone’s yard.

 attract-red-throated-hummingbirds.jpg